-Since its founding in 1983, Wiley Rein has assisted clients whose businesses are subject to U.S. antitrust laws, foreign competition laws, or “public interest” issues in regulatory proceedings.
-Our attorneys have specialized expertise in issues arising at the intersection of antitrust and regulatory oversight and advise companies in a host of industries, including advertising agencies, airlines, batteries, cement, communications satellites, communications services, financial services, health insurance, industrial minerals, rental cars, software manufacturers, sporting goods, and steel manufacturing, among many others.
+We believe that the best solution to antitrust concerns is to clarify the business objective and find a way to achieve it with minimal antitrust pain.
+Since its founding in 1983, Wiley Rein has counseled clients whose businesses are subject to U.S. antitrust laws, foreign competition laws, or “public interest” issues in regulatory proceedings.
+We focus on an in-depth analysis of business goals and a careful assessment of how alternative strategies trade off risk and achievement.
+We litigate when necessary or advantageous but always with a view to business success.
+Our attorneys have specialized expertise in issues arising for a host of industries, including advertising agencies, airlines, batteries, cement, communications satellites, communications services, financial services, health insurance, industrial minerals, rental cars, software manufacturers, sporting goods, and steel manufacturing, among many others.

 - Avoidance of signaling problems in public statements;